 - how a business will react to different financial situations or market conditions

-- In which company we should make investment for better returns i.e. comparative analysis
+- In which company we should make the investment for better returns i.e. comparative analysis

 - Analyzing and defining the risk level

-- Has the company had a change in direction that is loss of customers, expansion etc.
+- Has the company had a change in direction that is the loss of customers, expansion, etc.

 - Identifying of Strategic and Business Plans through finding strengths and weaknesses.

 - It’s a technique to value and analyze Firms, IPOs and FPOs

 Financial Modeling forms a core of various other Finance areas like Equity Research, Investment Banking, Credit Research, etc. If you are searching for a Financial Modeling Online Course/Training then you may consider one of our Financial Modeling courses here.

 The purpose of Financial Modeling is to build a Financial Model which can enable a person to take better financial decision.
 The decision could be affected by future cash flow projections, debt structure for the company, etc. All these factors may affect the viability of a project or investment in a company.
 The Applications of Financial Modeling mainly includes the followings :